 Over time, I learned and developed my own engraving techniques, using better and better equipment.
 Looking back, I was a definite student of engraving and today I have mastered that art as well.
 The other part I developed was my understanding of the bible and holy texts, as I’m not a religious person but still appreciate wisdom, I started memorizing many of the lines as well as look for smart and meaningful new lines, eventually coming up with my own sayings as well.

-Our simple, yet elegant Yeshiva designs turned into a complete line of Bracelets, Rings, Necklaces and other Accessories, it’s just recently that we found the two words which describes the collection perfectly - SIMPLY personalized.
+Our simple, yet elegant Yeshiva designs turned into a complete line of Bracelets, Rings, Necklaces and other Accessories.

 Nowadays, demand is higher than I can handle by myself and there is a whole “Team Hadaya” around me.
 I had students of my own who learned the production process and engraving techniques and are now working with me, making our designs with love, personally customizing it for each customer.